Plymouth, MN Demographics

 A map of Plymouth's Population by Race

-Of the 913 places in Minnesota, Plymouth is the 7th most populous.
+Plymouth is ranked the 7th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Plymouth was ranked the 7th most populous place in the 2020 Census.

 Plymouth's White Population